Friday, September 2, 2011

 ~ 1 onion, chopped

-~ 2 small or 1 large stalk celery, diced
+~ 1 large stalk celery, diced

 ~ 1 green bell pepper, diced